bartlomiejwolk/GameObjectActivator/README.md

 # GameObjectActivator

 *GameObjectActivator* extension for Unity.
-Use it to enable set of GOs under specified conditions.
+Use it to enable set of game objects under specified conditions.

 Licensed under MIT license.
 See LICENSE file in the project root folder.
 Extensions with version below 1.0.0 are considered to be pre/alpha and may not work properly.